07 Jul 048: Tax Credits – Don’t Leave Money On The Table

 FIVE KEY POINTS

-FINANCING YOUR FILM WITH TAX CREDITS
+FINANCING WITH FILM TAX CREDITS

 Chiefly, you should look into film tax-credit financing.
 What are film tax credits?
 A film tax credit is a type of incentive offered by some governments to offset the cost of production for films.